MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/deploy-containers/system-requirements.md

 </tbody>
 </table>

-### Nano Server vs Server Core
+### Nano Server vs. Windows Server Core

-How does one choose between Server Core and Nano Server?
-While you are free to do build with whatever you wish, if you find that your application needs full compatibility with the .NET framework, then Server Core may be a better option.
-On the other side of the coin, if your application is built for the cloud, then you Nano may be a better option.
-Because Nano Server was built with the intention of having as small a footprint as possible, several nonessential libraries were removed.
+How does one choose between Windows Server Core and Nano Server?
+While you are free to build with whatever you wish, if you find that your application needs full compatibility with the .NET Framework, then you should use [Windows Server Core](https://hub.docker.com/r/microsoft/windowsservercore/).
+On the other side of the coin, if your application is built for the cloud and uses .NET Core, then you should use [Nano Server](https://hub.docker.com/r/microsoft/nanoserver/).
+This is because Nano Server was built with the intention of having as small a footprint as possible therefore several nonessential libraries were removed.
 This is good to keep in mind as you think about building on top of Nano Server:

 - The servicing stack was removed
-- .NET Core was removed
+- .NET Core is not included (though you can use the [.NET Core Nano Server image](https://hub.docker.com/r/microsoft/dotnet/))
 - PowerShell was removed
 - WMI was removed

 These are the biggest differences and not an exhaustive list.
 There are other components not called out which are absent as well.
 Keep in mind that you can always add layers on top of Nano Server as you see fit.
+For an example of this check out the [.NET Core Nano Server Dockerfile](https://github.com/dotnet/dotnet-docker/blob/master/2.0/sdk/nanoserver/amd64/Dockerfile).

 ## Matching Container Host Version With Container Image Versions
 ### Windows Server Containers